seojacky/steam-api-plugin/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.2 =
+Security update: This version removes hardcoded API keys, improves error handling, and enhances security for API requests.
+Please update immediately and ensure your API key is properly configured in Settings → Steam API.

 = 1.1 =
 This update adds a settings page for the Steam API key and implements caching for better performance.